Arlington Police to ID Person of Interest After Woman Beaten to Death

 Investigators said Moreno Castaneda is from Mexico and that it's possible he could have left the Dallas-Fort Worth area.

-Moreno Castaneda has an active warrant for his arrest for a probation violation.
-He is currently on probation for an assault family violence charge against Yanes in March 2021 where police said he assaulted her and threw gasoline on her.
+Moreno Castaneda has an active warrant for his arrest for a probation violation for failing to let his probation officer know his current location.
+He is on probation for an assault family violence charge against Yanes in March 2021 where police said he assaulted her and threw gasoline on her.

 Anyone with information about this incident is asked to call 817-459-5935.
 Tipsters can also remain anonymous by calling Crime Stoppers of Tarrant County at 817-469-8477 and could be eligible for a reward.
 Report # 2022-03030122.